successible/cleanslate/README.md

 ## How to host Clean Slate

 > Note: You do not have to host Clean Slate to use it.
-We maintain an instance at [cleanslate.sh](https://cleanslate.sh).
+We maintain a free instance at [cleanslate.sh](https://cleanslate.sh).
 It offers free accounts with social login (e.g. Login with Google).

 > Important: Clean Slate is licensed under the BSL 1.1 license.
 The license is quite permissive.
 You can view the code, contribute to Clean Slate, or host it yourself.
 You just cannot launch a commercial version of Clean Slate (i.e. one that makes money).
 This license is used by projects such as `Sentry.io` and `MariaDB`.
 You can read more about the license [here](https://open.sentry.io/licensing).

 Hosting Clean Slate is easy.
 You just need a Linux server with Git and Docker Compose.

-1. Create a new folder on your server and `cd` (move) inside.
+1. Create a new folder on your server and `cd` inside it.

 2. Create this `.env` file with these variables.
 Replace `<>` with your values.